Sonora: Indigenous population

 The Guarijíos are one of the least understood groups in the state, and are mostly restricted to an area called the Mesa del Matapaco in the southeast.
-The Guarijíos are related to the Tarahumaras and the Cáhitas.
+The Guarijíos are related to the Rarámuri and the Cáhita.
 This was the first group encountered by the Jesuits in 1620.
 Initially, they lived in the area around what is now Álamos, but when the Spaniards arrived, they were dispossessed of their lands.
 They also did not intermarry with the newcomers, isolating themselves.
 For this reason, people of this group have very distinct facial features, and have kept their traditions almost completely intact.
 They remain isolated but are known for their handcrafts.
 In the 1970s, there was oppression of this group, which was not formally recognized until 1976.
 In this year, they were granted an ejido.

 The Cocopah is the smallest native indigenous group to Sonora with about 170 members, who live mostly in San Luis Río Colorado, along the United States border, in addition to nearby communities in Arizona and Baja California.
-Their own name for themselves, Kuapak, means “which comes” and possibly refers to the frequent changes in the course of the Colorado River.
+Their own name for themselves, Kuapak, means "which comes" and possibly refers to the frequent changes in the course of the Colorado River.
 Traditional native dress is in disuse.
 It is characterized by the use of feathers and necklaces made of bones, and includes nose rings and earrings with colorful belts for the men.
 The women used to wear skirts made of feathers.
 They still practice a number of traditional rituals such as cremation upon death so that the soul can pass on to the afterlife without the body encumbering it.
 Another traditional practice is the use of tattoos.

 The Kickapoos are not native to Sonora, but migrated here from the United States over a century ago.
 Today, they are found in the communities of El Nacimiento in the state of Coahuila, Tamichopa in the municipality of Bacerac, as well as on several different reservations in the United States.
 However, the Kickapoo community in Sonora is in danger of disappearing.
 In the 1980s, there were attempts to gather these disparate groups into one community.
 Eighty members remain in Sonora and they have lost their ancestral language, which was part of the Algonquin family, with the last speaker dying in 1996, although the language is still widely spoken in other Kickapoo communities, especially in Coahuila.
 The Kickapoo community in Sonora has also lost much of their traditional culture.